UX For The Win

-Everyone wins when design is inclusive.
+Everyone wins when design

 Large photo of a 7 people of diverse ethnicities, each with various technology: smartphone, laptop, headphones, tablet...
 (Photo by Kelly Sikkema on Unsplash)